Summary

 Lifecycle is the Planview terminology for workflow.
 Once a project request is made, its status can be tracked by viewing its lifecycle.
 This document explains how to view the lifecycle for any requested project prior to the approval at the end of the definition stage.
 The lifecycle flowchart displays the requested project’s history, current status, and next steps as well as the people who performed or will perform each step.

-Did you know?
-You can review your scheduled assignments and take action.
 You can mark your work complete on a particular work item in your timesheet.
-You can update your remaining effort on a work item in your timesheet.